Dealing with Tension in the Workplace

 If areas of your personal or work life are not running as well as you'd like, give me a shout and we can discuss what would help you right now.
 Whether it's practical issues or emotional and personal aspects of your life which are affected, we can have a chat and see how my support could help you.

-I work in a client-focused way - joint discussion can help lead to aims and actions that are r… Read more
+I work in a client-focused way - joint discussion can help lead to aims and actions t… Read more

 Located in Barry.

 Can also offer telephone / online appointments.